Metric Store Release Notes

 Prometheus-Compatible Naming Conventions for Metrics & Labels

 In prior versions of Sysdig Monitor, metrics were inconsistent between PromQL and Form querying.
 This behavior has been changed.
 Metrics are now unified — all the metrics are now presented in a Prometheus compatible naming convention, as opposed to the previous

 statsd compatible naming convention.
 For example, underscore is used instead of dot notation as given below:

 kubernetes.node.allocatable.cpuCores will be mapped to

 Your existing dashboards, alerts and notifications will be automatically migrated to the new naming convention.
 Sysdig APIs support metrics and labels in both old and new naming conventions.
 Note that for the initial release, Labels will not be migrated to the new naming convention in the old explore, events, and team settings.

 For metrics mapping, see Metrics and Label Mapping.

 Metrics such as

 cpu.used.percent would previously show values from a process, container, or host, depending on your query segmentation and scope.
 This has been improved by creating new sets of context-specific metrics and resource specific semantics of Prometheus naming convention.
 For example:

 |Classic Metrics||New Metrics|

 Network metrics previously would either be showing values from a host, container, program, or connection depending on your query segmentation or scope.
-This has been improved by creating also a new sets of context-explicit metrics, in this case also per connection metrics:
+This has been improved by creating a new sets of context-explicit metrics, in this case per connection metrics: